wdi-sg/project-1/README.md

 ### Pseudo codes

-* Declare a variable “grid” which is an array with 16 null values to represent a 4 x 4 grid of cells.
+* Use a function to create a 2D array “grid” which is an array with 16 null values to represent a 4 x 4 grid of cells.

 * Function gameStart: Generate random numbers between 1 to 3 to populate the array.
 1,2,3 will represent “Red”,”Yellow”, “Blue” cells respectively.
 Function Scoring: a function to check scoring condition